-Visiting the Ukrainian Festival in Bloor West Village (Bloor Street in the Jane and Runnymede areas), in Toronto for the first time was a true pleasure – lots of great kiosks and craft/clothing/music booths set up, food (perogies, cabbage rolls, meat on a stick and kapusta – i.e. cabbage), and music playing.
+Visiting the Ukrainian Festival in Bloor West Village in Toronto for the first time was a true pleasure.
+I explored the many great kiosks and craft/clothing/music booths set up, food (perogies, cabbage rolls, meat on a stick and kapusta) and music playing.

 As I’m one-eighth Ukrainian, I thought it would be interesting to delve a bit more into the culture.
-While I was raised as Polish, I did have interaction with my Ukrainian side of the family so it was never too foreign to me.
+While I was raised as Polish, I did have interaction with my Ukrainian side of the family.
+As such, it was never too foreign to me.
 I can even understand when it’s spoken.
-And so, I felt quite at home visiting this festival.
+At the festival, I felt quite at home.

 Celebrating Ukrainian Heritage in Toronto

 When Ukrainians celebrate a festival, they celebrate it!
 Our visit coincided with the parade portion of the planned events.
 This year’s Parade Marshal was Ken Kostick, leading a parade of members ofUkrainian credit unions, Ukrainian schools students, sports programs and scouts.
 I never knew that there was a Ukrainian marching band!